homberghp/bachelor_thesis_tips/README.md

 ## Get it running automatically via CI on github

-Although possible, it has the follwinf drawbacks:
+Although possible github actions, has the following drawbacks:

 * It increases your waiting time when doing edit compile verify, which is quite normal when working with source code.
 * It is more wasteful, energy wise.
 Uploading to the remote machine, have the server compile and get the result back costs cpu cycles in the whole chain.
 It may also cost you your credits on the server infra structure.
+* It will eat up you github free tokens.
+This even more serious when you are using shared tokens.

 If you stil insist, you can use your github repository as automated build system.
 It can also build your PDF file automatically.